elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/callbacks.md

 ---

-### Question: What is the best alternative to nested resource loading in asynchronous coding?
+### What is the best alternative to nested resource loading in asynchronous coding?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Nested calls can become tedious and messy.
-The best alternative is to make every action a standalone function.
-This makes our code easier to manage and debug.</div><br />
+The best alternative is to make every action a standalone function, making our code easier to manage and debug.</div><br />
-  <div><strong>Technical Response:</strong> For one or maybe two nested calls it looks fine.
-As calls become more nested, the code becomes deeper and increasingly more difficult to manage, especially if we have real code that may include more loops, conditional statements and so on.
-The best alternative to alleviate the problem is making every action a standalone function.
-This makes the code easy to manage, debug, and there are some performance advantages to boot.
+  <div><strong>Technical Response:</strong> It looks fine for one or maybe two nested calls.
+As calls become nested, the code becomes more profound and increasingly more challenging to manage, especially if we have real code that may include more loops, conditional statements, and other implementations.
+The best alternative to alleviate the problem is to make every action a standalone function.
+This approach makes the code easy to manage and debug, and there are some performance advantages to boot.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />